Angels Landing

 Caution: Cables, Class 3, cliff exposures, lightning, heat

-Angels Landing is a narrow fin-shaped rock formation that protrudes from the red and tan walls of Zion Canyon.
-It looks like a giant cleaver has cleft a tall thin slice.
-With thousand-foot drop-offs on each side, Angels Landing is a magnet for the intrepid – slash – fool-hardy.
-Bring your vice-like grips and shimmy up the narrow ledges and precipices with strategically placed chains, guard-rails, and carved steps.
-From the lofty perch, contemplate geological history and survey the shifting colors and timeless rock formations.
+Angels Landing is a narrow rock fin jutting out from the red and tan walls of Zion Canyon.
+It looks like a giant cleaver has split off a tall thin slice.
+With thousand-foot drop-offs on each side, Angels Landing is a magnet for the intrepid (or fool-hardy).
+Shimmy up the ledges and place an iron grip on strategically placed chains, guard-rails, and carved steps.
+From a lofty perch, contemplate geological history and see the shifting colors and timeless rock formations.

 Directions to Trailhead